MicrosoftDocs/azure-docs/articles/azure-monitor/insights/vminsights-health-configure.md

 | Disabled | The monitor is disabled regardless of the setting of its parent. |
 | Same as parent | The monitor will be enabled or disabled depending on the setting of its parent. |

-When a monitor is disable, any criteria are shown as not available as shown in the following example.
+When a monitor is disabled, any criteria are shown as not available as shown in the following example.

 ![Disabled monitor](media/vminsights-health-configure/disabled-monitor.png)